osrf/TSC-RMW-Reports/humble/dds_provider_question_template.md

 Graphs are very useful and encouraged for each answer where it makes sense.
 Where relevant, graphs should show the data from the same test run using rmw_cyclonedds_cpp and rmw_fastrtps_cpp.

-Data should be taken using the following ros2.repos file: https://github.com/osrf/TSC-RMW-Reports/blob/main/humble/ros2.repos.
+Data should be taken using the specific [ros2.repos file](https://github.com/osrf/TSC-RMW-Reports/blob/main/humble/ros2.repos).
 When building these packages, they must be built in the default configuration as they will be delivered in ROS 2 Humble.

-When the RMW providers are ready to deliver the report (see the Relevant Dates below), they should open a pull request to the TSC repository https://github.com/osrf/TSC-RMW-Reports, targeting https://github.com/osrf/TSC-RMW-Reports/blob/main/humble/README.md.
+When the RMW providers are ready to deliver the report (see the Relevant Dates below), they should open a pull request to the [TSC repository](https://github.com/osrf/TSC-RMW-Reports), targeting [README.md](https://github.com/osrf/TSC-RMW-Reports/blob/main/humble/README.md).
 The format of the reports should be Markdown, as that is what will be rendered by GitHub into the final report.

 ## Relevant Dates